Clean Energy Labs is a research group focused on the development of high efficiency devices.

 Mr. Badger received a BS in electrical engineering from the University of Texas at Austin where he also worked as a research assistant at the UT Center for Electromechanics.
 After graduation, he worked for Texas Memory Systems in Houston, developing high bandwidth, multi-ported memory systems and high speed array processors.

-Dr. W. Neil Everett, Director of Research
+Dr. W. Neil Everett, VP of Research

 Prior to joining Clean Energy Labs, Dr. Everett held a research position at the University of Texas at Austin as a post-doctoral associate in a biophotonics and non-linear optics lab.
 Previous to that, he held a post-doctoral research position at Texas A&M University where he worked in the field of surface and interfacial science devising methods for dispersing and stabilizing nanoscale materials, such as quantum dots and carbon nanotubes, for optical, materials, and electronics applications.
 Additionally, he worked in the Micro and Nano Systems Cluster at the Institute for Materials Research and Engineering in Singapore as a Research Scientist designing, fabricating, and testing BioMEMS devices.